AngeloGalav/image-processing-and-computer-vision/2023-05-18 - Intro to CNN.md

 - Every layer is often called a fully-connected layer, as every element of the input influences every element of the output.
 A neural network with 2 or more layers is also called a __Multi-Layer Perceptron (MLP)__.

 ### Deep Neural Network
-L layers in the network, then the network is consider to be deep, _Number of layers_ is the _depth of the network_.
+L layers in the network, then the network is consider to be deep.
+_Number of layers_ is the _depth of the network_.
 - If 𝐿 > 2, we consider the network to be “deep”.